Total Net Cash Outflows

-In our previous post on the reforms being brought to the liquidity framework by Basel III we had discussed the numerator of the first minimum funding liquidity ratio, LCR.
-In this post we will cover the elements of the denominator of that ratio, i.e. the total net cash outflows over the next 30 calendar days.
+In our previous post on the reforms being brought to the liquidity framework by Basel III, we had discussed the numerator of the first minimum funding liquidity ratio, LCR.
+In this post, we will cover the elements of the Liquidity Coverage Ratio denominator, i.e. the total net cash outflows over the next 30 calendar days.
 The formula for calculating total net cash outflows is:

 Total expected cash outflows less Total expected cash inflows

 Total expected cash outflows => Outstanding Liability Balances or off-balance sheet committments × Expected Run-off/ Draw down rates

 Total expected cash inflows => Outstanding balances of contractual receivables × Expected Inflow rates